 Many yurts are set up in the middle of nature, far from neighbors or anyone else.
 So why do aesthetics matter?

-The look and feel of your yurt are essential to the glamping experience, an experience that is meant to promote relaxation and joy.
+The look and feel of your yurt is essential to the glamping experience, an experience that is meant to promote relaxation and joy.
 This is important to consider whether you’re interested in a yurt for yourself or for a campground or Airbnb (and especially so for the latter, as potential visitors will base their decisions largely on photos of your yurts).

 Both wood and steel yurts invoke the surreal feeling that comes with knowing you’re staying in a type of structure that has been around for thousands of years.
 However, while wood yurts have more of a rustic look and feel, steel yurts such as those from WeatherPort Shelter Systems™ feature a modern yurt design.